Westview Wood Pellet Terminal

 Owned by Pinnacle Renewable Energy Group and operated by Metro Ports, Westview Wood Pellet Terminal was opened in January 2014 as the first purpose-built wood pellet export facility in North America.

 Owned by Pinnacle Renewable Energy Group and operated by Metro Ports, Westview Wood Pellet Terminal was opened in January 2014 as the first purpose-built wood pellet export facility in North America.
-The facility has an annual capacity to ship 1.25 million tonnes of wood pellets annually to world markets for use in power generation.
+The facility has an annual capacity to ship 1.25 million tonnes of wood pellets to world markets for use in power generation.

 The Westview Wood Pellet Terminal is a wood pellet receiving, storage and shipping facility, located on the west coast of Kaien Island.
 It receives wood pellets from rail cars, stores pellets in metal silos, and loads wood pellets into bulk cargo ships bound for overseas markets in Western Europe and Asia.
 Specifically designed with soft handling technologies to reduce pellet breakage, the terminal also features best available technologies for dust suppression.